Skip to main content

 Frequently Asked Questions

-Q: Why must HTTP cloud functions use port 9000?
+Q: Why must the HTTP cloud function use port 9000?

 A: CloudBase HTTP cloud functions require the application to listen on port 9000, which is the standard configuration of the platform.
-The application controls the port through the environment variable PORT=9000, while using port 8080 by default during local development.
+The application controls the port via the environment variable PORT=9000, and uses port 8080 by default during local development.

 A: Use the following command to perform cross-compilation: